 Are accounting classes all about adding and balancing numbers?
 Not to Abel Galliguez '11.
 “The most important thing I’ve learned from my accounting classes is how essential accounting is to the world,” Abel said.
 “It is the language of business.
 Without a solid understanding of accounting, a business person’s effectiveness in the business world would be very limited.”

 What are classes like?
 “Classes are very engaging due to the small size of my class, particularly with fellow accounting majors,” Abel said.
-“The classes not only brought out the intellectual and principal-based teaching of accounting knowledge, but also challenged me to think more about real-world application and how things looked in different environments in the workplace.”
+“The classes not only brought out the intellectual and principle-based teaching of accounting knowledge, but also challenged me to think more about real-world application and how things looked in different environments in the workplace.”

 For Abel, majoring in accounting means being able to understand and deal with financial situations in tangible ways.